CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 Before we start our work, we want a way to track it.
 In this guide it'll just be you working by yourself, so you could just keep a to-do list on paper or a to-do app if you like.
 But when doing agile development in a team environment, it's a good idea to have a shared tracker.
 Trello is a great flexible tool that is useful for tracking work.

 If you want to try out Trello as part of this guide, go to <https://trello.com> and sign up for a free account.
-Create a new board and name it "Agile Frontend Dev".
+Create a new board and name it "Outside-In Frontend Dev".
 Create three columns: "To Do", "In Progress", and "Done".
 In the "To Do" column, add a card for each of the following stories:

 * Set Up Development Environment
 * Create App